 Now in my 70s, I typically sit in meditation right after one of my self-guided yoga sessions.
 It’s not that I do it after every session but, when I do, I sit for anywhere from five to fifteen minutes.
 Not long really.

 In almost every one of these sessions, I can drop all thought.
 I can say for sure that each time I meditate, my thinking slows.
 Fewer and fewer thoughts rumble around in my head.
 I go from a cacophony of thought in the beginning to minimal thought as I settle in.
-Then, on good days, I’m treated to brief moments during which my mind is free of all thought.
+Then, on good days, I’m treated to brief moments during my meditation in which my mind becomes free of all thought.

-These windows of time last many seconds (5, 10, 15, maybe even 30 seconds) and feel deeply liberating.
-I go to that place in my mind from which thoughts themselves arise.
+These moments last for many seconds (5, 10, 15, or as much as 30 seconds) and feel deeply liberating.
+I go into that place in my mind where thoughts themselves arise.
 It’s a place that is pre-verbal or nonverbal, a place where there is no thought at all.
 Images float here and feelings dwell here waiting to be grabbed by the mind and turned into something concrete.

 When I resist the compulsion to turn these into something concrete, I remain in the meditative state.
-I remain then in calm repose.
+Which means I remain in calm repose.